 If there is no quoted price in an active market, then the Corporation uses valuation techniques that maximize the use of relevant observable inputs and minimize the use of unobservable inputs.
-The chosen valuation technique incorporates all the factors that market participants would take into account in pricing a transaction.
+The chosen valuation technique incorporates all the factors that market participants would consider in pricing a transaction.

-If an asset or a liability measured at fair value has a bid price and an ask price, then the Corporation measures assets and long positions at a bid price and liabilities and short positions at an ask price.
+If an asset or a liability measured at fair value has a bid price and an asking price, then the Corporation measures assets and long positions at a bid price and liabilities and short positions at an asking price.